-1. Pass: Thesis is accepted with major or minor revision and satisfactory performance at the oral defense.
-2. Pass cum laude: Thesis is accepted with no or little revision and outstanding performance at the oral defense (equivalent to A- grade).
-3. Pass magna cum laude: Thesis has the potential for publication and excellent performance at the oral defense (equivalent to A grade).
+1. Pass: Thesis is accepted with major or minor revisions, along with a satisfactory performance at the oral defense.
+2. Pass cum laude: Thesis is accepted with no or little revision and outstanding performance at the oral defense (equivalent to an A- grade).
+3. Pass magna cum laude: Thesis has the potential for publication, along with an excellent performance at the oral defense (equivalent to an A grade).
 4. Pass summa cum laude: Thesis constitutes a substantial contribution to the field and exceptional performance at the oral defense (equivalent to A+ grade).